inventorykpisanalyticsstrategy

 Q4: 7.1 turns

-ReplenishRadar calculates turnover automatically per SKU and overall, tracking trends across your Shopify and Amazon inventory.
+We built turnover tracking into ReplenishRadar for exactly this reason.
+The system calculates turnover per SKU and overall, automatically, across your Shopify and Amazon inventory.
+You see the trend without building a spreadsheet to track it.

 Related Reading: